dsavvari/stm32-recipes/README.md

 2. GitHub Settings → Notifications → Enable "Actions"

 **Advanced Notifications Setup:**
-See [NOTIFICATIONS.md](NOTIFICATIONS.md) for detailed setup instructions for Slack, Discord, Teams, and custom webhooks.
+For advanced notification setups like Slack, Discord, or Teams, you can configure custom webhooks in the GitHub Actions workflow by adding the appropriate secrets and notification steps.

 ### 📊 **Build Metrics**